drvinceknight/SAS-R/ProblemSheets/SAS-problem-sheet.md

 25. Download the file [birthdays.csv]({{site.baseurl}}/Data/birthdays.csv) import it and sort the data set by date of birth.

-26. (_Challenge: C4)_ Create a macro in SAS that outputs the first \\(k\\) prime number to a csv file (do so without using any built in test for primality).
+26. (_Challenge: C4)_ Create a macro in SAS that outputs the first \\(k\\) prime numbers to a csv file (do so without using any built in test for primality).
 Build the macro so that it takes two input arguments:

     - \\(k\\)
     - a string: the name of the output file.